100 WVIA Way

 The Woodlands Inn and Resort is seen on Route 315 in Plains Twp., Luzerne County, on Tuesday, Nov.
 25, 2025.
 A sign on the front door indicated that the property had been shut down for code violations.

-Code officials were called to The Woodlands Inn and Resort on state Route 315 around 7:30 p.m.
+Code officials were called to The Woodlands around 7:30 p.m.
 Monday to temporarily condemn the facility because it had no electric and no heat said Jason Humenanski, president of BHW Construction Consultation Services, who serves as the township's building code official.

 "I guess somebody had called 911, and they did dispatch the fire department.
 That's what I understand," Humenanski said.

-The power was shut off due to non-payment, Humenanski added, and it wasn't immediately clear when it would be turned back on.
+The power was shut off due to non-payment, Humenanski said.

 A call to the Woodlands' front desk immediately disconnected.

-There were few cars in the normally busy resort's parking lot on Tuesday afternoon, and the only sign of life was a white pickup truck, whose occupant asked a reporter to leave.
+There were few cars in the normally busy resort's parking lot earlier Tuesday afternoon before power was restored, and the only sign of life was a white pickup truck, whose occupant asked a reporter to leave.

 The three-star resort, which was long owned by members of the Kornfeld family, was sold to investment group Shree Neelkanth Realty LLC in 2022.